Mesothelioma

 Mesothelioma Survival Rate

-However, mesothelioma survival rates can vary greatly by type and other factors.
-Peritoneal mesothelioma and testicular mesothelioma both have 5-year survival rates of nearly 50% if patients get treatment.
+Mesothelioma has a 5-year survival rate of 12%, according to the ACS.
+However, survival rates can vary greatly by type and other factors.
+Peritoneal mesothelioma and testicular mesothelioma both have 5-year survival rates of nearly 50%.

 Mesothelioma Survivor Stories